 Through another successful project with the U.S. Fish and Wildlife Service (USFWS), the THC is happy to announce that the South Texas Refuge Complex has fully funded and constructed a new Interpretive Platform in the core-battlefield area.
 The site provides heritage tourists with a 360-degree view of the battlefield, and has several low-profile wayside signs.
 Pictured below, Refuge Manager Bryan Winton provides Park Day 2014 attendees with a tour of the USFWS’s new interpretive platform.

 150th Anniversary of the Battle of Palmito Ranch Commemoration: May 12–13, 2015

-The Cameron County Historical Commission (CHC) has taken the lead in exploring plans for a sesquicentennial commemoration of the Last Land Battle of the Civil War.
-Any such event is about a year away and in the concept stage at this point, so please contact the Cameron CHC's Civil War Sesquicentennial Committee for more details on their planning process.
+The Cameron County Historical Commission (CHC) has taken the lead in organizing the sesquicentennial commemoration of the Last Land Battle of the Civil War.
+Please have a look at the Cameron CHC's new dedicated website to the 150th Commemoration.
+You can also contact the Cameron CHC's Civil War Sesquicentennial Committee directly for more details on their planning process.